 Cook the Beef

-Brown the Meat: In a large skillet, heat 1 pound ground beef over medium-high heat and brown.
+Brown the Meat: In a big skillet, heat up 1 pound ground beef over medium-high heat and brown.

 Season and Mix